Siebel Scholars

-The Siebel Scholars program was established by the Thomas and Stacey Siebel Foundation in 2000 to recognize the most talented students at 29 graduate schools of business, computer science, bioengineering, and energy science in the United States, China, France, Italy, and Japan.
+The Siebel Scholars program was established by the Thomas and Stacey Siebel Foundation in 2000 to recognize the most talented students at graduate schools of business, computer science, bioengineering, and energy science in the United States, China, France, Italy, and Japan.

+Description

-Funding for the Siebel Scholars program was established through grants totaling more than $45 million.
-Each year, top graduate students from each institution are selected as Siebel Scholars.
-Siebel Scholars are selected by the Deans of each school on the basis of outstanding academic performance and qualities of leadership to receive a $35,000 award.
-The specific process varies from school to school.
+The Siebel Scholars program was originally established with grants totaling more than $45 million.
+The scholar selection process varies from school to school.
+According to one report, "On average, Siebel Scholars rank in the top 5 percent of their class, and many within the top 1 percent."

+According to Mark Snir, head of the Computer Science department at UI Urbana-Champaign, Siebel was able to "...create and build Siebel Systems into a leading provider of business applications software... through his Siebel Scholars program he allows some of the most talented students in computer science and business at Illinois and other major universities to address society's most pressing issues, such as stem-cell research."

+The Siebel Energy Institute also created a partnership with the Siebel Scholars Foundation, expanding the program to include outstanding leaders in the field of energy science at its universities.
 Siebel Scholars are key advisors to the Siebel Foundation, guiding the development of innovative programs the foundation initiates.
 The annual Siebel Scholars conference and ongoing planning sessions throughout the year are an integral part of the Siebel Scholars program.
+Thomas Siebel described the role of Seibel Scholars in 2016: